On the rationality problem for low degree hypersurfaces: Introduction

 The obstruction map $\Psi_{Y_L^\circ}$ from Theorem \ref{thm:Obstruction-intro} is a refined version of the one in \cite{PavicSch,Lange}.
 The presence of $W_{\mathcal X}$ in the above theorem yields the extra flexibility that was missing in \cite{PavicSch,Lange}.
 In applications we will declare the singular locus of $\mathcal X$, the non-snc locus of $Y$, as well as all but two components of $Y$, to be contained in $W_{\mathcal X}$.
 In particular, the family $\mathcal X$ in the above theorem may be quite singular and the combinatorics of the special fibre $Y$ can be complicated.

-To explain the mechanism of the above theorem, assume that $\CH_1(Y_i^\circ \times_k L)$ is trivial for $i=0,1$.
+To explain the mechanism of the above theorem, assume that $Z^\circ$ is integral and let $Z\subset Y$ be the closure of $Z^\circ$.
+Assume further that $\CH_1(Y_i^\circ \times_k L) = 0$ for $i=0,1$ and any field extension $L/k$.
 (This will not hold on the nose in practice, but we will be able to achieve this after degeneration and show that this suffices for the argument.)
-Applying the above theorem to the function field $L=k(Z)$ of $Z$, we then find that $\bar X$ admits no decomposition of the diagonal with respect to $W_{\bar X}$ as long as $Z$ admits no decomposition with respect to $Z \cap W_Y$.
-This sets the stage for an inductive argument where one fixes the degree of the hypersurface and increases the dimension by one in each step.
+In particular, the map $\Psi_{Y_L^\circ}$ in the above theorem is the zero map for every field extension $L/k$.
+Applying this to the function field $L=k(Z)$ of $Z$ and assuming that $\bar X$ admits a decomposition of the diagonal with respect to $W_{\bar X}$, we get that the image of the diagonal point $\delta_Z$ in $\CH_0(Z^\circ\times k(Z))$ vanishes, and so, by the localization sequence, $Z$ admits a decomposition with respect to $Z \cap W_Y$.
+In other words, $\bar X$ admits no decomposition of the diagonal with respect to $W_{\bar X}$ as long as $Z$ admits no decomposition with respect to $Z \cap W_Y$.
+Examples of this strategy are illustrated in Examples \ref{ex:quartic-surface} and \ref{ex:quartic5folds} below.

+Since $\dim Z=\dim X-1$, the above reasoning sets the stage for an inductive argument where one increases the dimension by one in each step.
 What makes this work is the observation that the examples of Fano hypersurfaces without a decomposition of the diagonal in \cite{Sch-JAMS,Sch-torsion} can in fact be shown to have no decomposition of the diagonal with respect to a large class of divisors, see Theorem \ref{thm:InductionStart} below.
 This will serve as the start of our induction.

-For the induction step we degenerate a given hypersurface to a union of two rational varieties which meet along the lower-dimensional hypersurface that we have produced in the previous step of the induction, see Section \ref{section:doublecone} below for the precise degeneration we pick.
+For the induction step we degenerate a given hypersurface of degree $d$ to a union of two rational varieties which meet along the lower-dimensional hypersurface of degree $d$ that we have produced in the previous step of the induction, see Section \ref{section:doublecone} below for the precise degeneration we pick.
 This step is inspired by \cite{Moe}.
 The total space of our degeneration as well as the fibres and their components will be (very) singular.
 The singularities are not toric and so even in characteristic zero, the method in \cite{KT,NS,NO} does not seem to apply to our degeneration.